Discovering Charleston, South Carolina: A Local Gallery’s Guide to the Essential Experiences

 Posted by Robert Lange on

 Many of us know The Holy City has rich history but the current cultural significance of Charleston is often overlooked.
 This city has exploded in the last 20 years with world class restaurants and must-see galleries nestled between historic houses and along beautiful cobblestone streets.
 We’ve lived and had a modern contemporary gallery in the heart of Charleston for over 20 years.
-In that time, we’ve watched Charleston become one of the top destinations to visit in the Country from both Conde Nast and TripAdvisor (with good reason) below you’ll find an insiders guide of what to do if you are a culture enthusiast visiting Charleston, South Carolina.
+In that time, we’ve watched Charleston become one of the top destinations to visit in the Country from both Conde Nast and TripAdvisor (with good reason) below you’ll find an insider guide of what to do if you are a culture enthusiast visiting Charleston, South Carolina.

 • Charleston's reputation for southern charm, historic sites, and a vibrant culinary scene is just the beginning.
 With direct flights from New York, Los Angelas, Washington DC, Boston, Atlanta, Baltimore and more it is an easy getaway destination.
 For a complete list of flights take a look HERE

-• Once you’ve checked for events and found a great flight, make food reservations, we can’t stress this enough.
+• Once you’ve checked for events and found a great flight, make food reservations.
+We can’t stress this enough.
 Currently the city has a population of 150,000 people, so it’s relatively small but because it is built on a peninsula, the land mass is very small as well.
 This means when events like The Bridge Run are happening, an additional 50,000 people flood the city and things get tight.
 We would recommend at the very least plan out your dinner reservations well in advance or if you want to do a culinary tour, Undiscovered Charleston is our favorite, check to see if there are spots available.

 What Makes Charleston Unforgettable